utPLSQL/utPLSQL-maven-plugin/README.md

 * simple-project : minimalist test project with standard project directory structure
 * regex-project : override project directory structure and use additional parameters (sourcesRegexExpression, testsRegexExpression, ...) to tell utPLSQL how the project files are to be mapped into database objects.
 * type-mapping-project : This project shows how to use regex and custom type parameters togethers.
+* owner-param-project : This project demonstrates how to use sourcesOwner and testsOwner parameters.